SIBO – Small Intestinal Bacterial Overgrowth Testing and Consult

 What is a SIBO breath test, how does it work?

 Simply put, you follow a preparation period to ensure you are able to measure the true level of bacteria in your gut and not what you are fermenting from your last meal or what your last lot of antibiotics, probiotics or even exercise did to your gut.
-Then, you drink a sample of either a lactulose or glucose solution and breathe into a collection bag in a specified way so we know we are collecting lung air and not the air in your room.

-Why is it important to test for SIBO?
+Why Is it Important to Test for SIBO?

 The aging of the population has increased the incidence of bacterial overgrowth.
 A recent publication by M. Pimentel, E.J.
 Chow and H.C.
 Lin has suggested a link between IBS and bacterial overgrowth.
 In this study, over 78% of the 157 patients with IBS tested positive with the hydrogen breath test.
-This is an important development for people that suffer from IBS because bacterial overgrowth can be successfully treated.

 Linking bacterial overgrowth with IBS makes sense because it relates to the frequent IBS complaint of bloating after eating.
 As the bacteria ferment food, gas is released into the small intestine, causing painful bloating and other symptoms.
-In addition, patients are at potential risk of small intestinal bacterial overgrowth with the following clinical conditions:

-- Fibromyalgia
+• Fibromyalgia

-- Cirrhosis
+• Cirrhosis

-- Immunodeficiency syndromes
+• Immunodeficiency syndromes

-- Chronic pancreatitis
+• Chronic pancreatitis

-- End stage renal disease
+• End stage renal disease

-- Inflammatory Bowel Disease
+• Inflammatory Bowel Disease

-- Short bowel syndrome
+• Short bowel syndrome

-- Celiac Disease
+• Celiac Disease

-- Radiation enteritis
+• Radiation enteritis

-- Long-term treatment with proton pump inhibitors
+• Long-term treatment with proton pump inhibitors

 What are we looking for in results exactly?

-The two gases being measured are hydrogen (H2) and methane (CH4) as well as a score of the two combined.
+• The two gases being measured are hydrogen (H2) and methane (CH4) as well as a score of the two combined.
 Most people are predominantly hydrogen-producers, but 30% of the average population are methane-predominant, hence the need to look for both.
-Methane is often seen in people who have constipation.
-I assume this might depend on the type of diet people have and how they ferment food individually.
-Many labs, certainly in mainstream medicine and, I’m told, some pretty well-known highly-regarded ones, still use hydrogen-only machines, which would mean they could miss a load of SIBO sufferers!

-We’re essentially looking to see if the hydrogen, methane or a combined score is too high at specific times that relate to the small intestine.
+• We’re essentially looking to see if the hydrogen, methane or a combined score is too high at specific times that relate to the small intestine.
 Labs do sometimes score these differently, so it depends on the lab being used.

-For hydrogen, a positive result for SIBO is usually >20 over baseline figure within the first 90 minutes.
+• For hydrogen, a positive result for SIBO is usually >20 over baseline figure within the first 90 minutes.

-For methane, a positive result for SIBO is usually >10 over the baseline figure at any time.
+• For methane, a positive result for SIBO is usually >10 over the baseline figure at any time.
 However, the experts believe that anything over 3 if the symptoms fit could be seen as positive.

 How Did I Develop SIBO?